 - Report all student-employees job-related injuries or illnesses promptly to Human Resources, ext.
 2628.

-First-year and transfer students who have met employment requirements received orange Student Employment Verification cards in their campus mailboxes.
+First-year and transfer students who have met employment requirements received yellow Student Employment Verification cards in their campus mailboxes.
 Please insist that these students show you this card before you allow them to begin working.
 Students without a card are not authorized to work.

 All student employees must be on the monthly payroll.
 No contracted services are permitted.